BitcoinDesign/Bitcoin-Core-App/pages/colors.md

 # Colors

 The color scheme is intentionally kept simple.
-There are 10 neutral shades that are used for the majority of elements, and 5 colors used for highlights.
+Generally, there are 10 neutral shades that are used for the majority of elements, and 5 colors used for highlights.
+Minor variations have been added for specific purposes like interactive states and unique components.

 The scheme has two variations, for dark and light modes.